 Bob received his law degree from the John Marshall Law School in Chicago, IL and is a member of the Illinois Bar.
 He graduated from the University of Illinois and has done post-graduate study at The John F. Kennedy School of Government, Harvard University.

-Prior to joining SDA in 2007 as Associate Counsel, Brett worked for the American Road & Transportation Builder’s Association (ARTBA) and clerked in both the legislative and executive branches of the federal government.
+Prior to joining SDA in 2007 as Senior Counsel, Brett worked for the American Road & Transportation Builder’s Association (ARTBA) and clerked in both the legislative and executive branches of the federal government.
 His familiarity with federal programs and understanding of emerging priorities on Capitol Hill, in the Departments and within the executive branch are very beneficial to SDA and its clients.

 In addition to transportation, Brett’s expertise includes the budget process, economic development, international trade and customs issues, water, sewer and utility issues and campaign finance and ethics law.
 He also has a strong ability to analyze and communicate the impact of federal laws, regulations and pending legislation on client interests.